Does IG Have an ISA in 2026?

 Who Is IG's ISA Best Suited For?

 IG’s ISA works well for active traders who want access to UK and US shares at a reasonable cost.
 It suits mid-sized portfolios where the custody fee cap provides good value, and those who prefer a trusted, established platform over newer app-based alternatives.
 It’s less ideal for passive investors focused on funds, or those seeking the absolute lowest fees.
+Note that crypto assets can’t be held inside an ISA — if you’re interested in digital currencies, IG offers that through a separate crypto trading account.

 Final Verdict – Should You Open an ISA with IG?